jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_binary_operations_1.rst

         else:
             return False

+  the test is still green

-  still green.
-I remove the comment and change the line again
+* I remove the comment and change the first line again to make it simpler

   .. code-block:: python
+    :lineno-start: 29
+    :emphasize-lines: 2-3

     def converse_non_implication(p, q):
         if not bool(p) and q: